 The Crime Prevention Unit can customize classes on a wide variety of topics.

-If you don’t see the crime prevention topic listed that you or your organization is interested in, please contact the Crime Prevention Unit by email or by phone at 919-515-5963.
+If you wish to schedule a training session or don’t see the crime prevention topic listed that you or your organization is interested in, please use this Training & Program Request form or contact the Crime Prevention Unit by email or by phone at 919-515-5963.